Apple Vision Pro: Dual Knit Band

-Software and features

-The updated Vision Pro launched with visionOS 26, which introduced widgets that integrate into the user's space, enhanced Personas for more natural communication, spatial scenes using generative AI to add depth to photos, and support for 180-degree, 360-degree, and wide field-of-view video from action cameras made by Canon, Insta360, and GoPro.
-The update also added support for the PlayStation VR2 Sense controller, enabling immersive games with six degrees of freedom motion tracking, finger touch detection, and vibration support.
+The M5 variant introduced a new "Dual Knit Band" as the standard headband option, designed to address many of the complaints related to comfort with the previous model.
+The band is similar to the Solo Knit Band of the previous model, but also features an upper head strap to offer more support to the user's head.
+Tungsten inserts were added to the lower strap to act as a counterweight for balance and stability.
+The Dual Knit Band is also sold separately, and is compatible with the previous generation Vision Pro.

 Release

-Pre-orders for the M5-equipped Vision Pro began on October 15, 2025, in Australia, Canada, France, Germany, Hong Kong, Japan, the UAE, the UK, and the U.S., with China and Singapore following on October 17.
-The device becomes available in Apple Store locations on October 22, 2025, at a starting price of $3,499 for the 256GB model, with 512GB and 1TB configurations also available.
+Pre-orders for the M5 Vision Pro began on October 15, 2025, in Australia, Canada, France, Germany, Hong Kong, Japan, the UAE, the UK, and the US, with China and Singapore following on October 17.
+The device became available in Apple Store locations on October 22, 2025.
+The model is priced at the same as the previous model, US$3,499 for the 256 GB model, with 512 GB and 1 TB configurations also available.

+The device launched in South Korea and Taiwan on November 28, 2025.

+On June 25, 2026, the starting price for Apple Vision Pro was raised to $3699.

-User Experience
+User experience

 The user experience of the Apple Vision Pro centers on its visionOS interface, which relies on eye-tracking, hand gestures, and voice input as the primary forms of interaction.
 Reviewers have noted that its spatial computing environment allows users to navigate apps and media in an immersive, multitasking-oriented workspace.
 While many assessments highlight the intuitiveness of its controls, some users have reported discomfort related to device weight, prolonged wear, and visual strain.

-Accessibility & Comfort
+Accessibility and comfort

 The Apple Vision Pro includes a variety of accessibility settings that are intended to accommodate users with different physical and sensory abilities.
-This includes features such as VoiceOver, Siri commands, Pointer Control, Zoom, Accessibility Reader and Braille support.
+This includes features such as VoiceOver, Siri commands, Pointer Control, Dwell Control, Zoom, Accessibility Reader and Braille support.

+One notable accessibility feature worth highlighting is Dwell Control, which some researchers have noted clear issues with features like the “pinch-to-select” common in VR machines.
+It can create many challenges for users with upper limb motor impairments, including those affected by arthritis.^{ }Dwell Control addresses this by allowing users to select items simply by focusing their gaze on them for a short period, reducing the need for physical gestures.

 Vision Pro has been evaluated with the Derby Dozen heuristics list in comparison to the Meta Quest 3 to assess its accessibility and comfortability for users.
 In its study, while both scored high in heuristics, evaluators noted that both devices struggled with weight on the users face and cheekbones and eyestrain which potentially is due to its eye tracking capabilities.